harcokuppens/docker-registry/README.md

-# docker-registry #
+# docker-registry : query a registry without downloading images #

 The `docker-registry` is a command line utility than fetches image info from a remote docker registry without needing to download the image.
 The command `docker inspect` works only on local images which first must be downloaded using `docker pull`.
 For inspecting a large image on the registry this causes unnecessary network traffic and waiting time.
-The  `docker-registry` command line utility can do the inspection without doing any image download by using the docker registry REST-API to query information about the image.
+The  `docker-registry` commanßd line utility can do the inspection without doing any image download by using the docker registry REST-API to query information about the image.

+The `docker-registry` lets you query the following info from a remote registry server:

+* **tags** : the list of tags in a image repository on the server
+* **manifestlist** : for a multi-arch image for a specific tag a manifestlist lists the manifests for the different `os:arch` instances of an image
+* **manifist**: for each instance of an image a manifest is defined which describes from which parts the images is constructed, and how to download them
+* **digest**: SHA256 hash of the manifest content which acts as the identifier for a specific image on the server (Content Addressable IDs).
+Identifying the distribution recipe of the image.
+* **config**: each image has a configuration object
+* **id**:  SHA256 hash of the  configuration object which acts as the identifier for a specific image locally (Content Addressable IDs).
+* **labels**: the labels within the configuration object
+* **downloadlayer**: for a given layer digest, from the manifest, download the layer

+The tool has also a command **verifytool** which purely is used to verify that the tool is still working correctly by checking that the digest/id communicated are the same as the  digest/id calculated from the downloaded manifest/configuration.

+The `docker-registry` is a command line utility is just a single `bash script`. <br/> This has the following advantages:

+* Easy to deploy<br>
+  e.g. in github actions you can easily install by downloading it with the `curl` command.
+* Reference usage<br>The script can act as a reference implementation of (a part) of the registry API.<br> Because the script is easily readable makes it usefull as documentation for how to query the registry server.

-## Examples
+## Quick tutorial ##

-Quickly query the available tags of the `ubunty` image:
+Quickly query the available **tags** of the `ubunty` image:

     $ docker-registry  tags library/ubuntu